hsuehs0216/PHYS601-website/docs/projects/index.md

 # Past Projects

-Here are some projects that I worked on previously (Will add a summary page later):
+Here are some projects that I worked on previously (Summary for each project will be added at a later date):

 - [NCTS Summer Program](./pastproject/NCTS Final Presentation.pdf): Studying the Impact of Cosmic Rays in Circumgalactic Gas Dynamics
 - [UBC Honour Thesis](./pastproject/Thesis Defence.pdf): Constructing an extension of a machine learning algorithm to categorize overlapping compact binary coalescence signals